Definition

 Operator takeaway

-- Keep LTV (Lifetime Value) consistent by cohort, segment, and period before you use it as a decision signal in planning or reporting.
+- Keep LTV Meaning: Formula, Example, and When the Shortcut Breaks consistent by cohort, segment, and period before you use it as a decision signal in planning or reporting.

 - Interpret the metric alongside retention, margin, or payback so one ratio does not hide the real operating trade-off.